Bouchra: Background and funding

-Bouchra is the first animated feature film to be produced in Morocco, and is also the directorial debut for its creators, Meriem Bennani and Orian Barki.
+Bouchra is the directorial debut for its creators, Meriem Bennani and Orian Barki.
 Based in New York City, Bennani and Barki respectively hailed from Rabat, Morocco and Tel Aviv, Israel.
 The film is set in the same universe as 2 Lizards, an eight-episode web series the creator duo previously helmed during the COVID-19 pandemic; their production company was later named after it.
 Both enjoyed working together on the series, and wished to do something longer.
 After the Fondazione Prada of Milan gave her an offer to develop an exhibition, Bennani insisted that a feature film be included in the deal.

 Prada would fund Bennani's film as part of the resulting showcase, For My Best Family.
 Family, which also featured a mechanical installation named Sole Crushing, was made over a two-year period and was "her first solo exhibition in an Italian institution."
 In Prada's promotion, Bennani discussed the two components thus:

 "[O]ne of the central themes of For My Best Family is knowing how to be together, wondering where a person begins and ends.
 The film focuses on a mother and daughter learning to be together, while in the installation the concept is more abstract and refers to collectivity in a broader sense, nonverbal moments of encounter in which there seems to be a force that takes the form of a multiform body.
 Like a puppet, the multitude becomes a single thing, a single voice, a single way of acting, and everyone knows exactly what they have to do at that moment, rhythmically or singing, for example how to use their bodies and stomp their feet.
 I like to use animation as a means of questioning togetherness and what it means to be alive."